Nightrise: Plot summary

 Jamie wakes up in the present and, with Feather and Daniel, travels back to Reno to reunite Daniel with Alicia, parting ways with Feather afterwards.
 When he is asleep that night, he is spoken to again by a grey man in the dream world of the Gatekeepers (as he had been during the novel), who keeps saying "they're going to kill him".
 He finally realised what it means, originally mistaking that Scott was telling him that he was the one going to be killed, but he realises that Scott is the person going to kill John Trelawny.
-Throughout the book, Nightrise have been wanting Trelawny's rival, Charles Baker, to become President, as he will support the return of the Old Ones.
+Throughout the book, Nightrise have been wanting Trelawny's rival, Charles Baker, to become president, as he will support the return of the Old Ones.
 However, when Trelawny became too popular, despite bad press created by Nightrise, assassination becomes the only option, as suggested by Nightrise's west American executive Susan Mortlake.
 It becomes apparent that this will take place during his birthday parade in his hometown of Auburn.

 Alicia, Danny and Jamie hurry to Auburn to stop the assassination.
 Jamie sees Scott with Susan Mortlake, in the crowd, and he tries to send a telepathic message to him, but it fails.
 Desperate, Jamie commands Warren Cornfield, Trelawny's chief bodyguard and would-be assassin (being controlled by Scott), to aim the gun at Susan Mortlake.
 Cornfield shoots and kills Mortlake, and in the chaos, Jamie takes Scott and meets up with Alicia and Danny.
 They meet Natalie Johnson, a member of the Nexus and a friend of Trelawny's, who gives them her car to escape.
 Policemen immediately come after them and the twins bid farewell to Alicia and Danny.
 Jamie and Scott use a hidden doorway in a cave at Lake Tahoe and emerge in Cuzco at the Santo Domingo Church.
 The twins find their way to the Nazca desert and meet with Matt and Pedro, the first and second Gatekeepers.

 Meanwhile, Scarlett Adams takes an aeroplane to Hong Kong to meet her father, who works for Nightrise.
 As Scarlett is about to leave, she finds out that John Trelawny has lost the election and that it is suspected that Nightrise had rigged the ballots as a failsafe.

 Comparison with The Silver Citadel

-The Power of Five series is based on ideas from a series written by Anthony Horowitz between 1983–1989, entitled Pentagram.
+The Power of Five series is based on ideas from a series written by Anthony Horowitz between 1983 and 1989, entitled Pentagram.
 The Pentagram series was meant to have five books but only four were ever published, of which the third was The Silver Citadel.
 In contrast to the original novel, Nightrise has some significant alterations that either change, expand or modernise the plot.
 Some of these changes made in Nightrise include the notable omission of the Queen of the Old Ones, a significantly more detailed section set in the past, and the introduction of Scar (The Power of Five series equivalent of the Pentagram series' character Will Tyler) a book earlier than originally depicted.